SCALagos/hacktoberfest/README.md

 ## BONUS!
-- Merging All Pull Requests
+- we are Merging All Pull Requests, make sure to send   1 task per PR WITHOUT CONFLICTS
-- See profiles submitted by fellow coders from around the globe ... from Kathmandu to Copenhagen.
-- Discover some obscure to new and trending languages ... from BrainFuck to Groovy.
-- Check out some very creative ways to print out a "Hello, World!" string.